Ecodev/gims/docs/content/data_input2.rst

 NSA questionnaires
 ------------------

-Once you have clicked on the :guilabel:`NSA questionnaire` button, you will be directed to an interface that enables you to manage both *existing* data as well as *new info*.
+Once you have clicked on the :guilabel:`NSA questionnaire` button in the contribute section, you will be directed to an interface that enables you to manage both *existing* data as well as *new info*.
 You must first select the country you wish to work on.

 .. image:: img/contribute_nsa1.png
     :width: 100%